KYPKRISHNAREDDY/RecordTaste-MicrosoftEngage2022/README.md

 ## About
 -Theme of Project

-RecordTaste is a web app inspired by Automation which is full fledged recommendation ECommerce website with Add to Cart along with features of feed containing recommendations based on Dish you clicked on,with Profile based recommendations,with Order History based Recommendations .This webapp has been developed by Krishna Reddy under the Microsoft engage program 2022 (May 4 - May 29)
+RecordTaste is a web app inspired by automation.
+It is a full-fledged recommendation E-commerce website containing features like choosing the product, Add to cart, with recommendations based on profile, dish selected, dish ordered, and order history.
+This web app has been developed by Krishna Reddy for the Microsoft engage program 2022 (May 4 - May 29)

 ## Idea
-Idea Behind The Project:
-As  We are in the era of Automation , we can see everything is getting automated from Face Recognition to  Self Driving Cars..
+The idea behind the project: As we are in the era of automation, everything is getting automated, from Face recognition to self-driving cars

-Imagine How cool it would be “If cooking also Gets Automated” Even though this is not possbile as of Now , There are high Chances to be available in  future.
+Imagine how cool it would be “If cooking also gets automated,” Even though there is no product as such in the current market.
+Research is going on in this field, and a high chance of being available shortly.

-Lets say There is “ A Machine(which is hypothetical as of Now) , it will have Options:RecordDish , CookDish and Some Storage Containers to dump the  ingredients to cook.

-Suppose we  Started cooking Biryani. we will press the RecordDish Option on the Machine and start Our Cooking.
+Few examples: Molly from Moley robotics, Samsung bot chef Let's assume that a machine (which is hypothetical) will have options: fill ingredients, record, cook, Fill ingredients: There will be containers for each ingredient required for the dish, which has to be filled manually

+Record:
+1. Press the record option and prepare the dish.
-Machine will observe every minute things when we are Cooking like “How many grams of salt,Pepper etc.. is added” ,
+2. The machine will observe minute details when you are cooking.
-” Whats the time Gap between adding salt and Vegetable Pieces”, “How much Pressure is applied while stirring the spoon” ” How much Centigrade Flame is maintained”
-“How many grams of Vegetables are added” etc........

-it will record the Cooking Process of That Particular Dish and now it will be having the Program on How to Cook that dish

-From Next Time,We dont need to cook the Dish, we just have to Load that Dish Program to the  Machine and press the CookDish Option and dump the required ingredients into containers of that machine

-it will Cook For Us by seeing the RecordedCode.
-Meanwhile we can do whatever work we had and chill when the machine is cooking for us
+ For example, how many grams of salt is added, the time gap between adding salt and vegetables, the centigrade flame maintained, and many more.

+Cook: By the inbuilt program of the machine, it starts preparing the dish by taking details from the recording Next time onwards, there is no need to cook.
+We just have to load ingredients, provide a recording of the dish, and press the cook option.
+It will cook on its own.

 ## Role Of This WebApp

--
-How amazing it would be " If a Person can share their FoodTaste with another Person who is at Another corner of The World."
+How amazing it would be "If a person can share their food taste with another person who is in another corner of the world."
-RecordTaste WebApp provides that Features
+RecordTaste web app will make this dream come true.
-This Provides the interface to get Programs(Recordings) for Cooking the Dishes.
-Many Users/Chefs will sell their Recordings on our website and User  will load that code into His machine and Machine will cook that Dish with ChefTaste Meanwhile User can do whatever work he had.
+It provides the interface to get programs(recordings) for cooking dishes.
+Many users/chefs will sell their recordings on our website, and the user will load that code into his machine and it will cook with the same taste as the one in the recorded dish.
+Meanwhile, we can do other chores and chill.

-With this,being in Foreign we can Eat homeMadeFood which is being cooked by our parents in India

 ## Features of this WebApp

-This WebApp has Potential to Become as Best User Engaged Platforms similar to Youtube,Flipkart,Amazon .
+This WebApp has Potential to Become as Best User Engaged Platforms similar to
+1)	Register:
+	a)	The user has to register themselves by providing basic details like name, locality, they prefer veg or non-veg etc
+2)	Login:
+	a)	User will login by their credentials
+	b)	User can search for an item and see details about it even without logging
+	c)	Customized recommendations will be provided only after logging in.
+3)	Search:
+	a)	User can search food
+	b)	Different categories will be provided and user will select Categories on:
+		i)	Time needed for preparation
+		ii)	 Name of Chef
+		iii)	Ratings of the chef
+		iv)	Veg or non veg
+		v)	 Locality: South Indian, North Indian, Chinese, Italian vi)	Price for the recorded video
+		vii)	Item type: Breakfast, dinner, refreshment etc

+4)	Add to cart:
+Selected food item can be added to cart where details of the order will be visible
+5)	Recommendations:
+	a)	Details during registration is used as primary data to recommend
+	b)	Categories used by the user while searching for the food will be used
+	Example: If a user searched for
+		i.
+Masala dosa – Details like South Indian food, Breakfast type, approximate time of making, chef details, price range etc will be noted and it will help to customize recommendations ii.
+Chef name and Breakfast type – then the recommendations will have breakfasts prepared by that chef, Breakfasts in general
+	C) The more details user put in while searching the more precise recommendations will be
+	d) Recommendations will be based on the Item added to the cart
+	e) customized recommendations will be provided only after the user is logged in

+Potential of the app:
+•	The web app has the potential to become the best user engaged platform, similar to Youtube, Flipkart, and Amazon.
-Ex: Just like Youtube,Normal Users also can record their cooking and can upload the code on Website which will be available to the whole world  (this feature is not included in website as of Now)
+•	Just like Youtube, users can record their cooking and upload it on our website, which will be available to the whole world

-Our  website will recommend Dishes based on ** UserProfile **

-As user Browses the feed,Our WebApp will Recommend similar dishes based on items User visited User can add some Dishes to Cart
-User can Purchase Dishes and our WebApp will recommend similar Dishes based on Purchase History
+•	Users who upload videos will get money based on how many orders their video gets and the ratings.
+•	Silver chef, Gold chef etc will be given to uploaders to encourage more and more participation
+•	A feature of customizing food can also be done
+Ex: Only use olive oil

+All these are Hypothetical.